International Coalition of Inclusive and Sustainable Cities − ICCAR

-The International Coalition of Cities against Racism is an initiative launched by UNESCO in March 2004 to establish a network of cities interested in sharing experiences in order to improve their policies to fight racism, discrimination, xenophobia and exclusion.
+The International Coalition of Inclusive and Sustainable Cities − ICCAR * is an initiative launched by UNESCO in March 2004 to establish a network of cities interested in sharing experiences in order to improve their policies to fight racism, discrimination, xenophobia and exclusion.

 The international conventions, recommendations or declarations elaborated at the upstream level need to be ratified and implemented by the States.
 At the same time, it is extremely important to involve actors on the ground including the targets of discriminations, to make sure that those instruments are applied to respond to concrete problems.
 UNESCO chose cities as the privileged space to link upstream and downstream actions.
 The role of city authorities as policy-makers at the local level, is considered here as the key to create dynamic synergies.